ad-si/Brillo/README.md

 - Animations and simulations can be constructed similarly using the `animate` and `simulate` functions
 - Games with user input can be constructed with the `play` function.
-- See the [gloss-examples](./gloss-examples/README.md) directory for more.
+- See the [brillo-examples](./brillo-examples/README.md) directory for more.

 ## Contributing

 Contributions are very welcome!

-Please test that all the `gloss-examples` still work before submitting your pull request.
+Please test that all the `brillo-examples` still work before submitting your pull request.

+## History

+This library is a fork of [gloss](https://github.com/benl23x5/gloss) and improves upon it in the following ways:

+- Remove support for deprecated backends GLUT and SDL
+- Remove broken `gloss-raster` due to unmaintained dependency "repa"
+- Remove broken Travis CI scripts
+- Add screenshots for all examples
+- Manage issues and discussions on GitHub